Maurice (1987 film): Filming

 The film was made on a budget of £1.58 million that included investment by Cinecom and Britain's Channel 4.
 Maurice proved more complicated to make than Ivory had anticipated.
-Its fifty-four-day shooting schedule, which involved working six-day weeks, proved long and grueling.
+Its fifty-four-day shooting schedule, which involved working six-day weeks, proved long and gruelling.
 There was no rehearsal period, only a read-through before shooting began.

 Maurice was shot on location largely in the halls and quadrangles of King's College, Cambridge including interiors in the college's chapel, where Forster was educated and later returned as a Fellow.
 The other interiors were primarily shot at Wilbury Park, a Palladian house in Wiltshire.
 Its owner, Maria St. Just, an actress and trustee of the estate of Tennessee Williams, was a friend of Merchant and Ivory.
 In 1979 they had been weekend guests at Wilbury Park, which made an impression on James Ivory, who, when Maurice was being prepared, chose it to serve as Pendersleigh, the country house where Maurice visits his friend Clive.

 In the style of Merchant Ivory's A Room with a View, old book endpapers accompany the theme music played in minor scale at the beginning and in major scale at the end to bracket the film as a cinematographic novel.